 Snow is on the ground, and that means it's time to start working through the mushroom stash.
 The first thing in my queue was a simple broth with shrimp dumplings based on an old recipe I used to run as a deep fried fish cake appetizer.

 Dried Milkcaps Make Exciting Stocks and Broths

-My journal notes from the first milkcap broth had an excited, underlined note that said “tastes like chicken broth” or something like that.
-The flavor’s a little hard to explain.
-Sure, it’s “mushroomy”.
-But, just mushroom flavor doesn’t describe it well enough, that’s like saying yogurt and cheddar taste similar because they’re both made of milk.
-The flavor is definitely more toasty-nutty than it is deep and woodsy, which is how I’d describe most others used for broth, boletes being a good example, or button mushrooms.
+It's mushroomy, but mushroom flavor doesn't describe it well enough, that's like saying yogurt and cheddar taste similar because they're both made of milk.
+The flavor is definitely more toasty-nutty than it is deep and woodsy, which is how I'd describe most others used for broth, boletes being a good example.

 Another good analogy would be that if dried porcini taste like beef, then dried lactarius taste like crustaceans, or fish.
 The milkcaps have a lighter weight on the palate, the flavor is completely different than what the words "mushroom broth" conjure up.